Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 This article has links to products and services we love, which we may make commission from.

 Are you planning a trip to The Misty Isle in search of dramatic landscapes, rural culture, folklore, and fairies?
-This guide explains exactly how to travel from Edinburgh to Skye by car for road-tripping, by train for comfort, by bus for affordability, and by day tour accompanied by expert guide.
+This guide explains exactly how to travel from Edinburgh to Skye by car for road-tripping, by train for comfort, by bus for affordability, and by day tour accompanied by an expert guide.
 We’ve personally done the latter!

 Edinburgh to Skye by Car